studiopress/pattern-manager/README.md

 When you design beautiful block patterns for your theme, Pattern Manager by WP Engine will automatically push them into PHP files for you, every time you save.
 With a dedicated studio to design and build block patterns you can 10x your ability to work effectively with patterns.

 ### Key Features of Pattern Manager by WP Engine
- * A dedicated place to build and design Block Patterns
+ * A dedicated place to build and design Block Patterns.
- * Save (and generate) pattern files directly to disk in your theme (no exporting needed)
+ * Save (and generate) pattern files directly to disk in your theme (no exporting needed).
- * Images used in patterns are auto-copied into your theme and referenced in the PHP pattern file
+ * Images used in patterns are auto-copied into your theme and referenced in the PHP pattern file.
  * No more copying and pasting code to files.
  * No more copying and pasting images to your theme.
  * Browse all your patterns by their preview thumbnails.
- * Create patterns, and edit them later.
+ * Create patterns and edit them later.
  * Easy discovery and use of hidden WordPress core pattern features.

 ### Things you can do with Pattern Manager:
- * Create a pattern with a click
+ * Create a pattern with a click.
- * Duplicate a pattern
+ * Duplicate a pattern.
- * Delete a pattern
+ * Delete a pattern.
- * Rename a pattern
+ * Rename a pattern.
- * Utilize hidden WordPress core pattern features
+ * Utilize hidden WordPress core pattern features.
+ * Save a pattern to a php file in your theme.

 ### Hidden WP core pattern features you can unlock with Pattern Manager:
  * When a user makes a new page, post, auto-show a modal with your patterns, available to be used.